 Do you sell on eBay?

-Trying to figure out how to drive more sales?
+Trying to figure out how to drive more revenue?

-The reality is that there are hundreds of thousands of eBay listings which aren’t optimized.
+The reality is that there are hundreds of thousands of eBay listings that aren’t optimized.

 And they wonder why they don’t get sales!